AlexOugh/aws-services-alerts-trigger/README.md

 ## Prerequisites For Setup

-If this project is deployed in an account that is different with the main account where the Alert System was deployed, we need to add a permission for the account to access the Destination in the main account.
+If this project is deployed in an account that is different from the main account where the Alert System was deployed, we need to add a permission for the account to access the Destination in the main account.

   - Go to the Lambda console of the main account and ‘us-east-1’ region

   - Find a function called ‘SungardAS-Alerts- Permission-xxxx’ and configure the test event as below:

   `{

-    "region": "<region name where this project is deployed>", "account": "<account number where this project is deployed>", "destinationName": "<destination name defined in main Alert System; 'alertDestination' if not changed" }`
+      "region": "<region name where this project is deployed>",

+      "account": "<account number where this project is deployed>",

+      "destinationName": "<destination name defined in main Alert System; 'alertDestination' if not changed"

+    }`

   - Run Test to execute this lambda function